Endemic poverty in the Karamoja region of north eastern Uganda puts children at risk of abuse, trafficking, neglect and exploitation.

 WHAT WE DO TO HELP

-In 2022, we began to replicate the Child Protection Team model in the district of Karamoja, eight hours north of Jinja, to tackle identified child rights abuses and ensure vulnerable children are better protected.
-We began by building relationships with the community, including teachers and local leaders in each of the six parishes of Lopoko sub county, and supporting them to elect and establish six Child Protection Teams of around 10 people each, made up of representatives from 39 villages.
+We began working in Karamoja in 2022 by building relationships with the community, including teachers and local leaders in each of the six parishes of Lopoko sub county, and supporting them to elect and establish six Child Protection Teams of around 10 people each, made up of representatives from 39 villages.
+We also established a Child Protection Committee (CPC) formed of a representative from each parish.

-In 2022, we began to replicate the Child Protection Team model in the district of Karamoja, eight hours north of Jinja, to tackle identified child rights abuses and ensure vulnerable children are better protected.
-We began by building relationships with the community, including teachers and local leaders in each of the six parishes of Lopoko sub county, and supporting them to elect and establish six Child Protection Teams of around 10 people each, made up of representatives from 39 villages.
+We began working in Karamoja in 2022 by building relationships with the community, including teachers and local leaders in each of the six parishes of Lopoko sub county, and supporting them to elect and establish six Child Protection Teams of around 10 people each, made up of representatives from 39 villages.
+We also established a Child Protection Committee (CPC) formed of a representative from each parish.

 WHY ARE CHILD PROTECTION TEAMS SO EFFECTIVE?